 - For example, a diesel company car with CO2 emissions of 98g/km would be subject to a 21% company car tax banding in the 2017/18 tax year.

-Our company car tax tables are on the next page.
+Our company car tax tables are below.

 Company car tax tables